“A container is just a process.”

 Also, and more importantly, sharing the same

 mnt namespace with the host is a huge security risk.
 Remember, once the host is compromised, which is bad enough, then the attacker has access to every container running on the kernel.
-Depending on the shared hosting and its infrastructure, this could be really bad (although I assume, and hope, that cloud providers run the containers in virtual machines, but that only partly mitigates it if there are multiple containers running in the same VM).
+Depending on the shared hosting and its infrastructure, this could be really bad (although I assume, and hope, that cloud providers run the containers in virtual machines, but that only partly mitigates it.
+For example, if there are multiple containers running in the same VM, that would be the same problem).
 So, not only do you have to worry about your own security, you have to worry about your neighbor’s.

 First, let’s take a look at mounting from within the container process that inherits (shares) its

 $ sudo unshare bash (container) # mkdir source (container) # touch source/HELLO (container) # mkdir target (container) # mount --bind source target (container) # ls target HELLO container # exit exit

 Back on the host, we can still see the mount point listed by the